Seamie-irl/pands-problem-set/README.md

 + Visual Studio Code (or other software which will display the code in the file e.g. Anaconda)
 + Knowledge on how to access the Windows Command Prompt (Command Line Interface) and how to run commands

-An appendix at the end of this document provides an outline on how to achieve the above criteria
+An <a href="#App">appendix</a> at the end of this document provides an outline on how to achieve the above criteria

 However, as you're reading this, you're in GitHub and by clicking on the solutions as described below you can view the coding in this manner without having to install any software.